-We currently have 75 boys under our care (in our program), and 22 drop-in boys (in the intake stages).
+We currently have 22 boys in Madaraka drop-in centre (in the intake stages), and 75 boys in main centre Ruai under our care (in our program).
 In addition, we also support 74 reintegrated children with their families.

 Our goal is to help these children in our care and others in safe and loving families through kinship, family reunification, and community-based care.